U007D/bool_ext/README.md

 debugging fluent interfaces can indeed be objectively more work.
-On the other hand, proponents (such as me) will tell you that by elevating one's thinking from "micromanaging the CPU" to expressing one's intent by "shaping the data", far fewer bugs will be written in the first place, and the resulting code will be more expressive and more maintainable (once the maintaining party has sufficient experience with this style of coding).
+On the other hand, proponents (such as me) will tell you that by elevating one's thinking from "micromanaging the CPU" to expressing one's intent by "shaping the data", far fewer bugs will be written in the first place, and the resulting code will be both more expressive and more maintainable (once the maintaining party has sufficient experience with this style of coding).

 `bool_ext` is implemented according to Bjarne Stroustrup's now classic definition of a zero -overhead abstraction, where 1) you only pay for what you use and 2) you couldn't implement the